-What Is a W-9 for Nonprofit Organizations?
+What is a W-9 for nonprofit organizations?

 IRS Form W-9, also known as the “Request for Taxpayer Identification Number and Certification,” is a form used to collect a contractor’s Tax Identification Number (TIN) and other necessary tax information.
+Form W-9 is not specific to nonprofits—it is used by all types of entities.

-The official form is six pages long, but the contractor only has to fill out the front page.
+The official form is six pages long, but the taxpayer only has to fill out the front page.
 The remaining five pages are instructions for completing the form.
 Here is what the first page looks like:

 An example of the W-9 for nonprofit organizations.